Pier77Repeter/DiversityBOT/README.md

 # DiversityBOT v2.0

-Yay, this is the complete rewrite of the Bot, still a work in progress (it's gonna take so much time :pain:)
+Yay, this is the complete rewrite of the Bot

 ## Installation